rajuAhmed1705/rajuAhmed1705/README.md

-### Hi there 👋
+# Raju Ahmed

-I’m an innovative software engineer with 2 years of experience managing all aspects of the development process for small to medium-sized companies.
+I’m an innovative full-stack software engineer with 2 years of experience managing all aspects of the development process for small to medium-sized companies.

 <!--
 **rajuAhmed1705/rajuAhmed1705** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.